o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/_index.md

 ### 2D Navigation

-* [Navmesh Generation](navmesh-generation) - How to create two-dimensional navigation mesh (navmesh) in O3DE levels
+* [Navmesh Generation](navmesh-generation) - How to create navigation mesh (navmesh) for ground-based navigation
-* [Character Movement APIs](character-movement-apis) - The APIs used to move characters on Kythera navmesh
+* [Character Movement APIs](character-movement-apis) - The APIs used to move characters on Kythera AI navmesh

 ### 3D Navigation